nim-lang/Nim/doc/manual_experimental.rst

 Aliasing restrictions in parameter passing
 ==========================================

-**Note**: The aliasing restrictions are currently not enforced by the implementation and need to be fleshed out further.
+.. note:: The aliasing restrictions are currently not enforced by the implementation and need to be fleshed out further.

 "Aliasing" here means that the underlying storage locations overlap in memory at runtime.
 An "output parameter" is a parameter of type `var T`,